 Dividing your sedum needs to be done in early spring when new green shoots are seen.
 Assuming you have an already-rooted sedum plant, dig up the entire plant, making clean cuts with the shovel on each side.
 Make sure your shovel is inserted deep enough to ensure that you have a complete root ball.
 Beginning at the center and slicing toward the outer edge, your goal is to either end up with two or four sections with roots, making certain that each piece includes green buds.
 The ideal outcome would be to end up with sections that have multiple eyes or stemmed sections with multiple roots.

 Be sure to replant the divisions as soon as possible so they don’t dry out.
-Plant your divided sedum at the same depth as before and cover with soil and mulch.
+Plant your divided sedum at the same depth as before and cover it with soil and mulch.
 This will help to conserve moisture.